RohitVanne/Delivery-Time-Prediction-for-JD.com/README.md

 # Delivery Time Prediction for JD.com

 ## Overview
-This repository contains the code and documentation for **BCIS 5110 Assignment 11 (Fall 2023)**, a data analysis project focused on predicting delivery times for customer orders using JD.com datasets.
+This repository contains the code and documentation for **Delivery Time Prediction for JD.com**, a data analysis project focused on predicting delivery times for customer orders using JD.com datasets.
 The project involves data exploration, preprocessing, merging, feature engineering, and training a Decision Tree regression model.
-The work was completed on **March 21, 2025**, as part of a Business Analytics course.

 ## Objective
 The goal is to develop models that accurately predict delivery times for JD.com customer orders by: